InfraMCP/atlassian-mcp-server/docs/README.md

 # Atlassian MCP Server API Documentation

-This directory contains comprehensive API documentation for all Atlassian Cloud APIs used by the MCP Server.
+This directory contains comprehensive API documentation for all Atlassian Cloud APIs for use in developing the Atlassian MCP server.

 ## Documentation Structure